ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   networks over which a Connection can operate (e.g. Provisioning Domain (PvD) information {{?RFC7556}}) where available.

-- Explicit support for transport-specific features to be applied, should that particular transport be part of a chosen Protocol Stack.
+- Explicit support for transport-specific features to be applied, when that particular transport be part of a chosen Protocol Stack.

 - Explicit support for security properties as first-order transport features.